 What is the function of art in our lives?
 The ‘What is Good Art?‘ competition and exhibition was begun as a means to explore how visual art and ethics are intertwined, in how we view things and how that effects us.
 The theme for What Is Good Art?
-2016-2017 is What Were You Thinking?
+2017-2018 is Community.

 As always, the WIGA theme is intentionally broad and open to many interpretations.

 Each spring, Team Kenan holds the WIGA competition around a different theme.
 Duke University students are encouraged to submit entries to compete for four prizes, and have their work displayed in a collective exhibition in the Keohane Kenan Gallery of the West Duke Building.
 A distinguished panel of experts in art and/or ethics convene to select pieces for display.
 All Duke students are invited to submit works in any medium for the spring contest and exhibition around the theme of “Community.”

 Past WIGA Events